 Radiation therapy, surgery, and medical oncology-chemotherapy combined are often the most effective treatment for cancer.
-Specific planning for these modes of treatment is necessary to insure proper cost and quality of care for the
+Specific planning for these modes of treatment is necessary to insure proper cost and quality of care for the citizens of Alabama.
+Surgery is often a "one-time" service and may or may not be offered close to the patient's home.
+Radiation therapy and chemotherapy are generally provided on a daily basis for an extended period of time, and so are often more accessible if provided close to a patient's residence.

-Radiation Therapy" is a clinical specialty in which ionizing radiation is used for treatment of cancer.
+"Radiation Therapy" is a clinical specialty in which ionizing radiation is used for treatment of cancer.
 The predominant form of radiation therapy involves an external source of radiation focused on the diseased area.